zumasys/docs/site/jbase/jql/fmt/README.md

                 in single or double quotes.
 ```

 The default format for reported data is taken from the dictionary entry for field or, for evaluated expressions, the first field referenced in the expression.
-The FMT field qualifier can be used to set an alternative format specification.
+The **FMT** field qualifier can be used to set an alternative format specification.

-## Notes
+## Note

-This is based on the PI/Open syntax of the FMT command and not the D3 version.
+>This is based on the PI/Open syntax of the **FMT** command and not the D3 version.

 ### Examples